 Orkney, otherwise known as the Orkney Islands, is a stunning archipelago in Scotland.
 This collection of islands is located off the North Coast of the Scottish Mainland.
-Orkney holds sights and experiences you can’t find anywhere else in Scotland, so believe us when we say there are many things to do in Orkney.
+The islands hold sights and experiences you can’t find anywhere else in Scotland, so believe us when we say there are many things to do in Orkney.

 The Orkney archipelago is only 10 miles north of the Caithness coast.
-It consists of 70 islands, only 20 of which are inhabited, making exploring the uninhabited islands in the North sea quite an adventure!
-The largest island is the Orkney Mainland, with 523 kilometres, making it the sixth-largest Scottish island and the tenth-largest island in the British Isles.
+It consists of 70 islands, only 20 of which are inhabited, making exploring the uninhabited islands in the North Sea quite an adventure!
+The largest island is the Orkney Mainland, with 523 square kilometres for you to explore, making it the sixth-largest Scottish island and the tenth-largest island in the British Isles.

-The Orkney Islands Council, situated in the administrative Centre of Kirkwall, have ensured that the council area that contains many of the historic sites and stunning natural scenery of Orkney is preserved so you can fully experience the things to do here.
+The Orkney Islands Council, situated in the administrative Centre of Kirkwall, have ensured that the council area which contains many of the historic sites and stunning natural scenery of Orkney is preserved for travellers to see for many generations.

 The expansive archipelago of Orkney is perfect for any holiday you’re planning year-round.
 It’s best known for its history of fertile farmland, jaw-dropping coastlines, an abundance of ancient historical sites, and many more incredible attractions.

 One day in Orkney can have you visiting Viking cathedrals in the morning, having lunch overlooking the magnificent Old Man of Hoy sea stack, and then finishing the day off with tasting fine Orcadian whisky!

 Many sights and hidden gems are scattered across the island, making it one of Scotland’s most popular island destinations.
 People are drawn to the untameable atmosphere and wilds of Orkney – what more could you want from a holiday?